 When planning a construction or renovation project over soil that might be environmentally impacted, you want to be knowledgeable enough to make sure that problems such as vapor intrusion are addressed and prevented.
 Failing to do so can cause serious health issues and impact the value of the structure.
-Unfortunately, balancing all of the different factors involved with a project can be difficult or impossible.

 What is Vapor Intrusion?

 Vapor intrusion testing involves collecting samples of gasses from the soil on a building site, or even the adjacent property.
 The screening process then involves analyzing the samples to determine whether or not the site concentrations are safe for occupants of the new structure and what kind of vapor intrusion mitigation solutions may be required.
+The ASTM has specific standards in place to determine what levels are safe for humans.

 Why are Vapor Intrusion Testing and Screening So Important?

-Contaminant vapors can damage the structure of buildings.
 Vapors such as methane or petroleum-based chemicals are highly flammable and can dramatically increase the risks of fires or explosions.

 What to Do If Vapor Intrusion is Detected on a Site